-- 1. Choose Layout>Drawing Size.
-A dialog box appears. - 2.
-Specify the scale.
-To specify a scale, use one of two methods (the ratio represents Plotted size: Actual size): - Double-click the Drawing Scale data field and enter a scale (the ratio).
+1. Choose Layout>Drawing Size.
+A dialog box appears.

+- 2. Select Printing from the list. - 3.
+Specify the scale, using one of three methods below as necessary: - Click the Drawing Scale data field and enter a scale ratio (Plotted Size: Actual Size).
 Enter real values, such as 0.25": 1', which Graphite converts to 1:48.
-Click Apply to see the effect of the scaling. - 4.
-Press the arrow beside the Drawing Scale data field and drag to one of the standard ratios from the menu.
-Click Apply to see the specified scaling.
+Click Apply to see the effect of the scaling. - Or press the arrow beside the Drawing Scale data field and choose one of the standard ratios from the menu.
+Click Apply to see the specified scaling. - Or click the Scale Font from PDF button to copy the text scale from the PDF Exporting tab if preferred.
+Make sure that the Keep Text Size option is checked to enable this functionality.
+Click Apply to see the result of scaling.